What you'll learn in this blog post:

 Tracking your conversion rates at various stages is super helpful in showing how your sales process is doing and where things might be getting stuck.
 By looking at how many opportunities move from one stage to the next, you can see where your process, product, or sales reps might need some help.

-For example, if a stage has a low conversion rate, like 30%, it's worth checking out that part of the process to see what's going on.
+If a stage has a low conversion rate, like 30%, it's worth checking out that part of the process to see what's going on.
 If a stage has a really high conversion rate, like over 95%, you might be able to simplify the process and combine that step with the one before or after it.

 Conversion Rate = Number Of Lead Converted Into Sales/ Total Number Of Leads X 100